 To start, good planning is essential to a successful paver project.
 The first step is to measure the area and then use graph paper to make a scaled drawing of the immediate area.
 Also, it’s important to check if there are any underground pipes or cables to avoid while digging.

-After marking, create a slope of one inch to every 4 feet of length, your pavers must be slightly above the surface of the surrounding ground at all points and this slope must be added in the direction you want the water to flow, this step is super important to avoid water pooling on your pavers.
+After marking, create a slope of one inch to every 4 feet in length; your pavers must be slightly above the surface of the surrounding ground at all points and this slope must be added in the direction you want the water to flow.
+This step is super important to avoid water pooling on your pavers.

-Many professionals recommend gravel or sand bases because they offer the best support for pavers, they allow moisture to get in and drain, and it also absorbs ground tension, which prevents the pavers from sinking.
+Many professionals recommend gravel or sand bases because they offer the best support for pavers, allow moisture to get in and drain, and also absorb ground tension, which protects the pavers against freeze-thaw cycles and sinking.

 Can I install pavers on my own?
 Is it worth it?

-JS Brick is a company that specializes in the supply and installation of pavers, whatever you need, we’ve got your back.
+We here at JS Brick specialize in the supply and installation of pavers.
+Whatever you need, we’ve got your back!
 If you live near Sarasota and Manatee, call us right now for a free consultation.